Predict-and-recompute conjugate gradient variants: Introduction and background

 In this paper, we present a communication-hiding variant similar to \MCG which requires a single global synchronization per iteration.
 Like the \MCG algorithm, our variants employ a predict-and-recompute scheme which recursively computes quantities as a \emph{predictor} for their true values and then \emph{recomputes} them later in the iteration.
-We then introduce ``pipelined'' versions of both this variant and of \MCG which allow the matrix-vector product and preconditioning step to be overlapped with all inner products.
+We then introduce ``pipelined'' versions of both this variant and of \MCG which allow the computation and communication from the matrix-vector product and preconditioning steps to be overlapped with the global reduction associated with the inner products.
 We demonstrate numerically that the convergence behavior of our pipelined variants is comparable to that of \HSCG despite overlapping all matrix products with global reductions as in other pipelined variants such as \GVCG.
-This observation is complemented by a rounding error analysis which provides new insight into the way the predict-and-recompute schemes can improve the numerical behavior.
-More broadly, this work demonstrates that it is reasonable to add extra computation to improve the numerical properties of a communication-hiding CG variant provided that that the computation is done in a way which does not affect the communication pattern of the algorithm.
+This observation is complemented by a rounding error analysis, which provides new insight into the way the predict-and-recompute schemes can improve the numerical behavior.
+More broadly, this work demonstrates that it is reasonable to add extra computation to improve the numerical properties of a communication-hiding CG variant, provided that that the computation is done in a way which does not affect the communication pattern of the algorithm.
 All of the algorithms introduced in this paper require exactly the same inputs as \HSCG and therefore require no additional tuning by the end user.